-Your investment in our common stock involves a high degree of risk and should be considered highly speculative.
-See "Risk Factors" in the accompanying prospectus for a discussion of factors you should carefully consider, including the risk of leverage, before investing in our common stock.
+4% excise tax on such income.
+Any such carryover taxable income must be distributed through a dividend declared prior to timely filing the final tax return related to the year which generated such taxable income.Risk factorsYour investment in our common stock involves a high degree of risk and should be considered highly speculative.
+See "Supplementary Risk Factors" in this prospectus supplement and "Risk Factors" in the accompanying prospectus for a discussion of factors you should carefully consider, including the risk of leverage, before investing in our common stock.